Search and Society: Reimagining Information Access for Radical Futures: Conclusion

 \subsection{Positionality statement}

-The author of this paper work at a large technology company in the global north.
-However, the perspectives presented in this work in many ways directly challenge the western, and specifically big tech's, view of technology and our collective futures.
+The author of this paper works at a large technology company in the global north.
+However, the perspectives presented in this work is intended to challenge Big Tech and global north's view of technology and our collective futures. \acks{The author gratefully acknowledges feedback from Asia Biega, Michael D. Ekstrand, and Ida Larsen-Ledet on the various drafts of this paper.
+No external funding was received in support of this work.}